 Q: Why might someone choose organic products over others?

 A: People choose to consume organic products for a variety of reasons.
 For some people it is their concern for the adverse impact of chemicals on our environment that drive them to choose organic products.
-For people who have cancer, are in remission, or have some other illness that creates an adverse reaction to chemicals in their diet, organic foods are a way to keep chemical residues out of their bodies.
+For some people organic foods are a way to keep chemical residues such as pesticides, chemical fertilizers, or atrificial growth hormones out of their bodies.

 Q: Why Goat Whey?

 A: What we know about goat whey is that the protein molecules in goat whey are shorter than they are in cow whey.
 Goat whey has a higher ratio of alpha to beta-lactalbumin, which makes goat whey more similar to human milk than cow whey.

 Q: Is tera'swhey® available for purchase outside the U.S?